Robert Ebersohn

 Robert Thompson Ebersohn (born 23 February 1989) is a rugby union and Sevens professional player from South Africa.
 He has played for the Springboks Sevens, South Africa Under 20 and made his Super 14 debut for the Cheetahs in 2010.
 When participating in the 15-man format of rugby, his preferred position is centre although he has been employed as a fullback on various occasions.

 Ebersohn has made over 100 appearances for the Cheetahs in all competitions.
 He has one caps for the boks.
 However, it was announced that he would leave Bloemfontein at the end of the 2013 Currie Cup Premier Division season and join French side Montpellier for the 2013–14 Top 14 season.

 Ebersohn Twins

 The Ebersohn twins (Robert and Sias) are the sons of Tiaan Ebersohn, a center who played for the Free State and Western Province.
 The twins were born and raised in Bloemfontein, South Africa and schooled at Grey College.
 Here they climbed the ranks and eventually presented the Free State schools team at the national Coca-Cola Craven Week.
 Fame came fast as they were chosen to present South Africa at the IRB Junior World Championship.
 Both players were quickly grabbed into the Free State Cheetahs rugby squad.

-They played side-by-side from school level to Super Rugby level until Sias joined Australian side the Western Force in 2013 and Robert joined Montpellier a few months later.
+They played side-by-side from school level to Super Rugby level until Sias joined the Australian side of the Western Force in 2013 and Robert joined Montpellier a few months later.